AvanDriel/templi/readme.md

 These three will be de only types of automated testing I'll focus on for now, and are very incomplete.
 Once these are more fleshed out, I'll take a look at more types of testing to integrate, or other ways to implement these.

+## Troubleshooting

+When you run your unit tests and get the error

+`ReferenceError: expect is not defined`

+Please check your node version, and update if needed